 Fri 10th: A delightful community evening of music and poetry performance.

 Blake Poems Brought To Life will be performed by The His & Hers Theatre Company at The Library of Avalon between 5pm and 6.30pm (free/donations welcome) and then from 8pm onwards, an evening of unique music and song in a variety of styles set to Blake’s poetry, featuring talented local musicians and poets with invitation to those from further afield to apply in advance to become involved.
 The venue is The King Arthur Pub, Benedict Street.
 Entry is just £5 on the door.

 The celebrations of this three day event include the invitation to the local community and wider communites to join in with the honouring of William Blake’s contribution in art and literature to the world and the inspiration that has evolved from his gift to us all over centuries.

 Both professionals and non-professionals will be included.
-It may even be an opportunity for your first ever public performance in a fun setting!
+It may even be an opportunity for your first ever public performance!

-The main area of opportunity for performance will be on Wednesday 8th during the daytime.
+The main area of opportunity for performance still available is on Wednesday 8th during the daytime.
 There may be some spaces available on the Friday evening.
+Please enquire.

 Each person who would like to perform to please submit their chosen piece of Blake poetry plus your name and contact details to either the Glastonbury William Blake facebook event or you can email email@example.com

 Submissions will be accepted on a first come basis so the sooner that you let us know you would like to be involved the better.